-When a hotel places a debit card hold, the amount will be large enough to cover the full cost of your intended stay and may even add extra days and incidental charges to cover potential use of honor bars, room service, and telephone calls.
+When a hotel places a debit card hold, the amount will be large enough to cover the full cost of your intended stay.
+Varo also points out that the hotel may even add extra days and incidental charges to cover potential use of honor bars, room service and telephone calls.
 If you are using a debit card and carefully budgeting your trip so you don't exceed your account balance, the extra charges from the hold applied by the hotel may use up your balance, leaving you with no money to spend on the rest of your trip.

 Before you leave on your trip, make sure you have the phone number of your bank's branch manager in case you need to have a hold removed from your account.
 While most hotels will process a release-of-funds order if you ask at check-out, it usually takes a call to your bank to speed up the transaction.

 Some hotels may apply a hold on your funds when taking your reservation.
 Always ask whether there will be a hold placed on funds every time you supply your debit card information, particularly when making reservations in resort areas.

 It is always a good idea to ask questions about policies on card blocking while budgeting your trip.
 Contact the hotel and ask if they accept debit cards, how much money they place on hold for your stay and how long that hold will remain.
 If the hotel is part of a large chain and you are not a frequent customer, it is unlikely that you can talk the hotel manager into changing the policy for you.